mychidarko/glassx/README.md

   ...
 ```

 You can also leave out the parameter passed into `useStore`.
-This will return the entire state back allong with a setter to update the entire global state.
+This will return the entire state back along with a setter to update the entire global state.

 ```ts
 const [state, setState] = useStore();